beatobongco/TIL/day_notes/2018-04-24_Interview_v3.md

 > Show me your favorite project.
 Why is it your favorite?
 Explain to me at a high-level how you did it.

+> What are of tech are you excited about?
+Explain it to me at a high-level.

 ```
 1 - I like UI design.
 3 - I love UI design and how it's the first thing that customers see when they use an app.
 I try to practice UI design from time to time.